 This hearty vegan chickpea and potato curry is mildly spiced, fragrant and delicious.
 So much cheaper than a takeaway, better for you and kinder on your wallet!

-We all love a good curry night in my house!
-This family friendly recipe is made from mostly storecupboard ingredients and is ready in less than one hour.
-The blend of spices complement each other beautifully, but if you prefer a hotter curry, you can easily adjust the spices.
+The blend of the spices in this recipe complement each other beautifully, but if you prefer a hotter curry, you can easily adjust the spices.
 For even more kick, add some dried chilli flakes.

 I add a few handfuls of spinach to the curry – I like to sneak in as much veg as I can!
 You could also add a couple of cubes of frozen spinach if you don’t have fresh.